ywxt/ywxt.github.io/books/our-secret-base/src/chapter_1.md

 The Summer of 2005, Yan Jingxing returns to his hometown with his uncle.

-The place is called Baiyue Town, nestled against the green mountains and facing the sea.
+The place is called Baiyue Town nestling against the green mountains and facing the sea.
 With a harbor and fishing village along the shore, it is a typical seaside town.

 Baiyue Town is not far from Jinjiang City.
 The drive from the city center takes about three and a half hours, with buses and coaches traveling back and forth.